 - LSAT: DANTES will not pay for or reimburse this exam.

 Just like high school students who take AP tests can test out of introductory-level college courses or earn college credit for high scores, service members can earn college credit by taking exams in particular subjects.
 Not every postsecondary institution will provide credit for passing scores on these exams, so service members should look into their current or prospective institution's policies before signing up for a test.

 - College Level Examination Program: The CLEP program provides introductory-level college credit to individuals who earn qualifying scores on any one of 33 subject tests.
-DANTES provides funding for one CLEP exam in each subject area for all active duty and reserve military personnel provided the test is taken at a "fully funded" testing site; service members can select their testing site when registering for the exams.
-DANTES will also pay for the spouses and civilian employees of the Air Force and Army Reserves and both active duty and reserve Coast Guard.
+DANTES provides funding for one CLEP exam in each subject area for all active duty and Reserve military personnel provided the test is taken at a "fully funded" testing site; service members can select their testing site when registering for the exams.
+DANTES will also pay fees for the spouses of active duty and Reserve Coast Guard members.
 Over 2,900 institutions accept CLEP test scores for credit.
 Learn about CLEP tests here.

 - DANTES Subject Standardized Test Program: The DSST program provides introductory- and upper-level college credit to individuals who earn qualifying scores on any one of 39 subject tests.
-DANTES will fund one DSST exam in each subject area for active duty and reserve military personnel provided the exam is taken at a "fully funded" test site.
+DANTES will fund one DSST exam in each subject area for active duty and Reserve military personnel, as well as the spouses of active duty and Reserve Coast Guard members, provided the exam is taken at a "fully-funded" test site.
 Over 2,000 institutions accept DSST exam scores for credit.